-2.32 The design objectives of the road project should always be understood by those undertaking an assessment.
+2.34 The design objectives of the road project should always be understood by those undertaking an assessment.
 This could include how the noise and vibration assessment fits into any wider design objectives.

-- 2.33 If there are any design objectives set specifically for noise then those undertaking the assessments should fully understand the reasons for this requirement and the objective that has been set.
-Any wider government objectives or strategies should also be considered. - 2.34 Any local or legal requirements should also be understood before an assessment is undertaken.
+2.35 If there are any design objectives set specifically for noise and vibration then those undertaking the assessments should fully understand the reasons for this requirement and the objectives that has been set.
+Any wider government objectives or strategies should also be considered.

+2.36 Any local or legal requirements should also be understood before an assessment is undertaken.